Spiritual Union With God

 – Euripides

-Your body works best as a temple of God when all electrochemical functions are working normally.
-Your mind works best when it is free of all vices, fears, and detrimental emotions.
-And your Spirit thrives in an atmosphere of dedication, contemplation, and worship.
-For more on this topic, see Balance Your Self.
+The body works best as a temple of God when all electrochemical functions are working normally.
+The mind works best when it is free of all vices, fears, and detrimental emotions.
+And the Spirit thrives in an atmosphere of dedication, contemplation, and worship.
+See Balance Your Self.

 To find God, there is no need to travel to distant lands, exotic places, or sacred sites.
 God doesn’t live in Rome, Amritsar, or Mecca any more than anywhere else.
-The presence of God is all around you and a spark of this Creator Spirit lives within you.
-You carry this gift of God wherever you go.
+The presence of God is all around us, and a spark of this Creator Spirit lives within each of us.
+We carry this gift of God wherever we go.

 For indeed, the kingdom of God is within you.